Paddler Bhavinaben advances to round of 16 | Sports-Games

 Patel has three points from two games and moves to the knockout round along with table leader Ying.

-Athletes in the Class 4 category have fair sitting balance and fully functional arms and hands.
-Their impairment may be due to a lower spinal cord lesion or cerebral palsy.
+Athletes in Class 4 category have fair sitting balance and fully functional arms and hands.
+Their impairment may be due to a lower spinal-cord lesion or cerebral palsy.

 The other Indian paddler in the fray, Sonalben Manubhai Patel will be in action later in the day.